apostrophecms/piece-type-exporter/README.md

 **Always include a given property in every object exported, even if it is just empty.**

-## Exporting areas as plaintext versus rich text
+## Exporting areas as plain text versus rich text

 By default, this module exports areas as rich text.
 That is, you will receive simple HTML markup corresponding to any rich text widgets present in those areas.

-If you prefer, you can set the `exportAsPlaintext: true` option for an `area` or `singleton` schema field to export it as plaintext.
+If you prefer, you can set the `exportPlainText: true` option for an `area` or `singleton` schema field to export it as plain text.
 In this case, tags are stripped and entities are un-escaped.

 > For historical reasons this module and `apostrophe-pieces-import` do not handle areas the same way by default.
-If you are using these two modules together, set either `importAsRichText: true` or `exportAsPlaintext: true` on each area where you want import and export to behave identically.
+If you are using these two modules together, set either `importAsRichText: true` or `exportPlainText: true` on each area where you want import and export to behave identically.

 ## File formats beyond CSV, TSV and Excel